How to Write a Research Proposal — Comprehensive Guide

 So how to write a research proposal and what should it contain?

 The abstract is a short review of the project.
 It should include the reason for the study, research questions, methodology, and results you wish to obtain.
 The method includes the research design and any samples and tools that will be used.
+Our research design example in research paper may come in handy if you have never dome it before.
 The length should be around 300 words.

-The introduction should cover the context and background of your research problem.
+The introduction in research should cover the context and background of your research problem.
 The framing of this problem is especially important as it should appear interesting and important.

 There are no strict rules about presenting your research problem — it all depends on your creativity.
 Try to present the case in a way that is most likely to gain approval from your supervisors.

-This section of the proposal should include the following:
+This section of the research proposal should include the following:

 - The purpose of the study